HristoKolev/Newsgirl/server/src/Newsgirl.Shared/Postgres/Postgres.md

   * `QueryOne<T>`: Runs a parameterized query and returns a single row read into an object of type `T`.

-* Methods that abstract away the `NpgsqlTransaction` API:
-  * `ExecuteInTransaction`: Invokes the given delegate instance in a transaction.
-You have to commit the transaction manually.
-  * `ExecuteInTransactionAndCommit`: Invokes the given delegate instance in a transaction and commits it automatically.

 * `CreateParameter`: Creates `NpgsqlParameter` and `NpgsqlParameter<T>` objects with given arguments.